danbev/learning-openssl/notes/rsa.md

 (m⁵)¹¹ mod (14)
 m⁵*¹¹ mod (14)
 m⁵*¹¹ mod (14) = m⁵⁵ mod (14) =
-2⁵*¹¹ mod (14) = m⁵⁵ mod (14) =
 ```

 Now, there are issues with the what we have done above, first encrypting the
 same plaintext multiple times will produce the same cipher text.
 There is also
-an issue where if we multiply two ciphertexts with each other mod n we will
+an issue where if we multiply two identical ciphertexts with each other mod n we
-get the plain text?
+will get the plain text.
 ```
 y1 × y2 mod n = x1^e × x2^e mod n = (x1 × x2)^e mod n
 ```